- Redefining Retirement

 Subscribe to keep reading

-This article is free, but reserved for Gen Xers like us who are serious about figuring out what's next.
-Subscribe to unlock it and get weekly ideas for staying relevant and making money your way.
+This article is free but reserved for Gen Xers like us who are serious about figuring out what's next.
+Subscribe to get weekly email updates on using AI to stay relevant, make money, and create lifestyle-focused work you'll never want to retire from.
 You in?

 Reply